wd15/basic-poetry2nix/README.md

         # paginate = [ "setuptools" ];
       };
 ```

-The package that is failing needs to correctly identify its build mechanism.
+The package that is failing needs to correctly identify its build
+mechanism.
+For example, in the above list, `pytest-logging` requires
+`setuptools`.

 ### Nix Shell Prompt